- Home

 Collision coverage may insure you for damage to your vehicle resulting from an accident.

-Comprehensive (other than collision) and Collision coverage policies usually include a $100 to $1,000 deductible.
-The deductible is the portion which the policy owner is responsible to pay towards any repair claim.
-If your car is damaged, the Insurance company may only pay for the damage in excess of the deductible that you select.
-Be sure to ask your agent about how your policies deductible may effect your monthly premium.
-Selecting a higher deductible may result in lower payments but increase your responsibility to pay more out of pocket, should you need to file a claim.
+Comprehensive (other than collision) and collision coverage policies usually include a $100 to $1,000 deductible.
+The deductible is the portion the policy owner is responsible for paying towards any repair claim.
+If your car is damaged, the insurance company may only pay for the damage in excess of the deductible you select.
+Be sure to ask your agent about how your policy’s deductible may affect your monthly premium.
+Selecting a higher deductible may result in lower payments but increase your responsibility to pay more out of pocket should you need to file a claim.

 Liability coverage